Maaaadox/Weatheria/README.md

 2 - IOS version.

-3 - responsivness for small phones
+3 - responsivness for small phones.

 feel free to contribute with any add ups !

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements
 weatherapi for the weather data API.